50 Easy Songs To Sing For Beginners (With Videos)

 18. “Mr. Brightside” By The Killers

-Mr. Brightside features a rapid delivery of the lyrics that Brandon Flowers, the singer, says was inspired by David Bowie’s ‘Queen Bitch’ and Iggy Pop’s ‘Lust For Life’ record.
+Mr. Brightside features a rapid delivery of the lyrics that Brandon Flowers, the singer, says were inspired by David Bowie’s ‘Queen Bitch’ and Iggy Pop’s ‘Lust For Life’ record.
 If you are looking for a song that has fast-paced words then this is the perfect song for you to sing!

 The monotone is great for beginners or those with a limited vocal range.
 If you are not comfortable with how fast the song is, you can always slightly slow down to tempo as long as you remember to channel the inner angst.